xraypy/xraylarch/doc/installation.rst

    installed.

-   If you have a space in your Windows username, you can probably install to `C:\Users\Public` - that has worked for some people!
+   If you have a space in your Windows username, you can probably install to ``C:\Users\Public`` - that has worked for some people!

-Installing with these installers should write to files only to folders owned by the user account.
+Installing with these installer programs should write to files only to folders owned by the user account.
 It should not require administrative privilege and should not interfere with any thing else on your system (such as system Python).

 These installers will also create a folder called `Larch` on your desktop that contains links (or shortcuts or Apps) to many of the Larch GUI